167 Woodland Street 11 #02-23 Singapore 730167 ♦ Reservation : +65 6417 9690

 If you still have worries, you can stick to a warm shower or even opt for herbal bath.

 Plus, if you have any wounds that require daily cleansing and treatment, you have to do it properly according to the doctor’s instructions.

 Most importantly, keep the affected area clean and dry.
 This will prevent dirt from getting into the wound and cause further infection as your body would have a poorer constitution during this time.

 Get rid of excess weight

-One of the viable options is to go for a massage instead.
+One viable option is to go for a massage instead.
 This way, you will not overexert your body and you can relax while healing and slimming down.
-Be sure to get the ones who are certified and skilled to perform those post-pregnancy massages.
+Be sure to hire those who are certified and skilled to perform those post-pregnancy massages.

-All of the things listed above should be done continuously since when you were trying to conceive, during pregnancy, and of course, afterwards.
-For instance, if you are practising poor diet all the way throughout your pregnancy, you may actually be slowing down your own postnatal recovery.
+All of the things listed above should be done continuously throughout.
+For instance, if you’ve got a poor diet all the way throughout your pregnancy, you may actually be slowing down your own postnatal recovery.
 Thus, the healing process will take even longer due to related complications.
 Remember, your postnatal care is as crucial as your baby’s development progress!